automationhacks/automationhacks.github.io/_posts/2021-06-08-10-years-of-software-testing-automation.md

 understand how different technologies work and what patterns could scale products as well as teams, so I guess i'm just going to keep moving on in this journey.

-Who knows, I might even start a YouTube channel, podcast or write a book 🤷.
+Who knows, I might even start a YouTube channel, Create a podcast, or maybe Write a book 🤷.
 The future is bright with lots of possibilities, I know for sure that its going to be exciting one.

 **The end**...

+...
 Or a new **beginning** 😉!

 > PS: If you read this whole post, Firstly Thank you for your patience!
 I hope you could gather
 > something useful out of it.
 Where are you in your journey?
 Do share your experience in the